ccmbioinfo/report-scripts/docs/phenotips-api.md

 ### Endpoints

 The production endpoint for the PT G4RD instance is `https://phenotips.genomics4rd.ca/rest/`.

-The staging endpoint is `https://dev.phenotips.genomics4rd.ca/rest/`.
+The staging and PoC (proof-of-concept) endpoints are `http://staging-ccm.phenotips.genomics4rd.ca/rest/` and `http://staging-ccm.phenotips.genomics4rd.ca/rest/`, respectively.

 Currently, the G4RD production PT instance does not have the variant or matching endpoints enabled.
 The staging instance is behind the CHEO-RI firewall and can be queried via the proxy host.
-Note that the staging endpoint uses basic auth, while the production endpoint requires an OAuth token (see below).
+Note that the staging and PoC instances uses basic auth, while the production endpoint requires an OAuth token (see below).

 ### Authentication